JakePelrah/IMGD-CS-420x-Projects/A3/README.md

 Style Map - the three sections of my composition have different feed and kill rates.
 Flow - the root section flows downward.

 My wife said the sky should be more sky blue than royal blue.
-She liked the asymmetry.
+She liked the asymmetry of the RD.